 Legend has it that gray pines would sway and dance at night, but then freeze in position when the sun came up, resulting in their bent and wavy silhouettes.
 Other trees and shrubs in the river canyon include several varieties of oak trees, buckeye, ceanothus, redbud, spicebush, manzanita, and madrone.
 The California Department of Parks and Recreation takes an active role in protecting native plants from invasive species.

 When spring arrives in the Nevada County foothills, there is no better way to welcome its arrival than with a walk among the lovely wildflowers at South Yuba River State Park.
 The canyon walls erupt in a colorful display of wildflowers.
 The Buttermilk Bend Trail is famous for the many species that bloom on its hills and slopes.
-On spring weekends docents lead wildflower walks each Saturday and Sunday at 11:00 AM starting at the North Parking Lot.
+On spring weekends docents lead wildflower walks each Saturday at 10:00 AM and Sunday at 11:00 AM starting at the North Parking Lot.

 A wide variety of insects emerge throughout the seasons on the South Yuba River, from the native bees in spring to the rain beetles in winter.
 Each insect plays a vital role in the food web as a plant pollinator or an important source of food for fish, reptiles, amphibians, or birds.
 Take time to discover the shapes, colors, and sounds of these fascinating little creatures.